 Fix leaky faucet or the compartment under your wash area will be soaked all the time.
 Allow natural light to flow into the house.
 Did you know that the ultraviolet component of the sunlight makes a great disinfectant?
 It is even used to disinfect water in some pool systems.

 Old furniture like couches can harbor moisture.
 Even rugs trap moisture which can be a suitable environment for mold to grow.
 Make sure they are cleaned, dusted, or dry cleaned properly often.
+Click here to get more about fixing a leaky faucet (with Pictures).

 Cleaning the air ducts and furnaces.
 Air-conditioners can trap molds and mildews that is why it is advisable to clean the filtering system regularly.
 Hire a professional to make sure the job is done thoroughly.